michaelklishin/langohr/README.md

 Langohr is slowly approaching 1.0 release.
 A few remaining items before the release are

- * Documentation guides.
+ * Documentation guides
- * Test suite cleanup.
+ * Test suite cleanup
- * Some stress tests to set baseline performance expectations.
+ * Some stress tests to set baseline performance expectations

-We expect 1.0 to be released in 2012 (but not before the documentation site is ready).
+We expect 1.0 to be released in 2013 (but not before the documentation site is ready).

 ## Langohr Is a ClojureWerkz Project